Consistency of spin effects between numerical relativity and perturbation theory for inspiraling comparable-mass black hole binaries

-We then quantify the agreement between NR and ppBHPT enhancement ratios by analyzing 43 NR simulations from the SXS catalog with $q\geq3$ and $-0.8\leq\chi\leq0.8$, chosen to lie within the training domain of the \texttt{BHPTNRSur2dq1e3} surrogate model~\cite{Rink:2024swg}, which we use to generate the corresponding ppBHPT waveforms (with NR calibration turned off so as to reproduce the Teukolsky solver waveforms).
-For each case, we compute the dephasing induced by post-adiabatic spin corrections, measured from the start of the waveform to $t=-275M$, which approximately marks the end of the adiabatic inspiral and the onset of transition to plunge.
-To obtain non-spinning reference waveforms needed for the enhancement ratios, we employ the \texttt{NRHybSur2dq15} surrogate~\cite{yoo2022targeted}, restricting to the final $5000M$ (or the available NR length) to ensure the analysis relies primarily on NR information as opposed to early-inspiral hybridization data.
-Figure~\ref{fig:ratio_errors} shows the average relative errors between the NR and ppBHPT enhancement ratios for the $(2,2)$ mode amplitudes and frequencies.
-In all cases, these errors remain below $1\%$, with similar agreement observed in higher-order modes.
-Furthermore, for all spins $\chi \leq 0.5$ and mass ratios $q \gtrsim 8$ the dephasing due to post-adiabatic spin effects is below $\pi/16$, indicating a relatively small effect.
-As expected in adiabatic ppBHPT, both the differences in spin-enhancement factors and the dephasing generally decrease as the mass ratio increases.
+We further quantify the agreement between NR and ppBHPT using 43 NR simulations from the SXS catalog with $q\geq3$ and $-0.8\leq\chi\leq0.8$, within the training domain of the \texttt{BHPTNRSur2dq1e3} surrogate~\cite{Rink:2024swg}, used here to generate ppBHPT waveforms (with NR calibration turned off so as to reproduce the Teukolsky solver waveforms).
+For each case, we also compute the cumulative dephasing due to PA spin corrections from the start of the waveform to $t=-275M$, marking the end of the adiabatic inspiral.
+Non-spinning reference waveforms are obtained from the \texttt{NRHybSur2dq15} surrogate~\cite{yoo2022targeted}, restricted to the final $5000M$ (or available NR length).
+Figure~\ref{fig:ratio_errors} shows that the average relative errors in the $(2,2)$ amplitude and frequency enhancement ratios (computed up to $t=0$) remain below $1\%$, with similar behavior in higher modes.
+For $\chi \leq 0.5$ and $q \gtrsim 8$, the dephasing from spin-dependent PA effects is below $\pi/16$, indicating a relatively small effect.
+As expected, both enhancement-ratio differences and dephasing decrease with increasing mass ratio.